 The hallmark of this condition are light brown, oval or circular scaly patches of skin that are caused by damage to the small blood vessels that supply the tissues with nutrition and oxygen.
 Diabetic dermopathy is harmless and does not require treatment, but it often doesn’t disappear, even when blood glucose is controlled.
 A higher incidence of diabetic dermopathy is seen in patients who also have retinopathy, neuropathy, and/or kidney disease.

 Necrobiosis Lipoidica Diabeticorum (NLD)

 Atherosclerosis is a hardening or thickening of the arteries that causes changes to the skin on the legs, even in young people.
-Because atherosclerosis interferes with blood flow and circulation to the lower extremities, feet and toes may become cold and hairless, and the skin may appear “shiny.”
-Toenails often become thick, and hard to trim.
+Because atherosclerosis interferes with blood flow and circulation to the lower extremities, feet and toes may become cold and hairless, and the skin may appear shiny.
+Toenails often become thick and hard to trim.
 People suffering with atherosclerosis may also have difficulty exercising because lack of oxygen to the calf muscles causes pain.
 Diabetics with atherosclerosis often also have nerve damage to the feet and/or hands.

-Because neuropathy can make a person more prone to injury, examine and care for your feet regularly.
+Because neuropathy can make a person more prone to injury, you should examine and care for your feet regularly.
 Be wary of cuts or wounds that aren’t healing well or quickly.
 Any cuts or wounds that are open can lead to secondary infections.

 Disseminated Granuloma Annulare